kbastug/EZ-Phoresis/README.md

 This repository contains the files and documentation required to print, assemble, and operate the EZ-Phoresis™ system.

 Citation
-If EZ-Phoresis™™ is used in published research, please cite the associated publication:
+If EZ-Phoresis™ is used in published research, please cite the associated publication:

 [Citation to be added after publication]